 Case Presentation

-We have had seven patients with sickle cell anemia over the last 20 years.
-Their ages range from 25 to 67 years.
-They were all African American with five males and two females.
-Pain crisis with excruciating pain scores of 10/10 occurred on average once every 2 months with hospitalizations about once every 3-6 months.
-All of our patients had the majority of their crises occurring at night, waking them up from sleep or occurring after they took plane flights or visited cities at high altitudes such as Vail and Denver Colorado or Las Vegas, Nevada.
+We have applied the principle described above to seven patients with sickle cell anemia over the last 20 years who have come to our specialist pain clinic for pain control.
+Their ages ranged from 25 to 67 years, African Americans, five males and two females.
+All our patients had most of their crises occurring at night, waking them up from sleep or occurring after they took plane flights or visited cities at high altitudes such as Vail and Denver Colorado or Las Vegas, Nevada.

 Before our intervention, with provision of an oxygen concentrator for administration of oxygen before sleep, they had regular episodes of sickle cell crisis, on average one every two months, with hospitalizations about once every 3-6 months, despite being on hydroxyurea.
 During these crises, they experienced disabling pain scores of 10/10, requiring prolonged hospital admissions ranging from 3 days to 3 weeks.
 The prolonged hospital stays occurred with development of acute chest syndrome or other complications.